FAQsQ. What are Rules of Eligibility?

 Rules of Eligibility are a requirement for CKC, under the Animal Pedigree Act, to establish up to ten broad and key traits for each breed for registration considerations.
 This is a positive step taken by the CKC, working closely with Agriculture & Agri-Food Canada (AAFC), for the benefit of purebred dogs and their breeders.

 Q. Are the national breed clubs consulted during the production of a breed’s ROE?

 Yes; input and consultation is sought from the accredited national breed clubs

-Q. What if I disagree with the Rules of Eligibility as stated in the Referendum?
+Q. What if I disagree with the Rules of Eligibility as stated in the Referendums?

 Rules of Eligibility are meant to establish broad and key traits for each breed for registration considerations.
 Please keep in mind that they have been accepted by the majority of the ROE breed’s breeders, that they will not be used for conformation assessments and have no relation to the Breed Standard.

 Q. Will the Rules of Eligibility result in changes to the Breed Standard?